copycopter/copycopter-ruby-client/README.md

   config.api_key = 'YOUR-API-KEY'
   config.host = 'COPY-TUNER-HOST-NAME'

-  # I18n key and messages will be sent to server if the locale matches
+  # I18n keys and messages will be sent to server if the locale matches
   config.locales = [:ja, :en]
 end
 ```